moby/moby/docs/man/docker-tag.1.md

 **docker tag**
 [**-f**|**--force**[=*false*]]
 [**--help**]
-IMAGE[:TAG] [REGISTRYHOST/][USERNAME/]NAME[:TAG]
+IMAGE[:TAG] [REGISTRY_HOST/][USERNAME/]NAME[:TAG]

 # DESCRIPTION
-This will give a new alias to an image in the repository.
-This refers to the entire image name including the optional TAG after the ':'.
+Assigns a new alias to an image in a registry.
+An alias refers to the entire image name including the optional `TAG` after the ':'.

+If you do not specify a `REGISTRY_HOST`, the command uses Docker's public registry located at `registry-1.docker.io` by default.

 # "OPTIONS"
 **-f**, **--force**=*true*|*false*